U.S. Route 10: Wisconsin

 US 10 enters Wisconsin at Prescott and travels southeastward passing Durand, Neillsville, Marshfield, Stevens Point, and Appleton before reaching its eastern terminus near the Lake Michigan shore in Manitowoc.
 Ferry service between the western and eastern portions of US 10 is provided between May and October by the ferry SS Badger.
 US 10 is now a four-lane divided highway from State Trunk Highway 80 (WIS 80) 2 mi south of Marshfield to I-39.
-This allows travelers to bypass Auburndale, Blenker, Milladore, Junction City, and downtown Stevens Point.
+This allows travelers to bypass Hewitt, Auburndale, Blenker, Milladore, Junction City, and downtown Stevens Point.
 This completes the plan to upgrade US 10 to a freeway or expressway status from Marshfield to Menasha.
 US 10 is an expressway between Stevens Point and Waupaca.
 It has been upgraded to a freeway in the Waupaca area and is also a freeway between Fremont and Appleton.

 Michigan

 The western terminus of US 10 in Michigan is Ludington.
 US 10 runs concurrently with US 31 from the east side of Ludington to Scottville before US 31 turns northward.
 The road then heads easterly through Baldwin and Reed City before it becomes a freeway west of US 127 near the junction with highway M-115.
 US 127 and US 10 overlap for a short distance near Clare.
 US 10 bypasses Midland and terminates at I-75 in Bay City.